 Hard work didn’t scare me.
 But I didn’t want to work every hour of every day.
 And I also wanted time to just sit and do nothing but read, or enjoy a cup of tea.

 So I did it my way.
 I started an internet business selling gift baskets at Creative Gifts To Go.
-I grew it gradually, working hard as I taught myself FrontPage, html, and search engine optimization.
+I grew it gradually, working hard as I taught myself first FrontPage and later WordPress and WooCommerce, html, and search engine optimization.
 I didn’t make a lot of money that first year but with every passing year, the simple dream gained momentum.
 I added a teddy bear gift website followed by a website for those who had memories of Route 66.
 They required hard work and time spent learning skills but the results have been worth it.

 Later, I added another website to use my learned skills to help others in my industry attract traffic to their websites with a directory site at GiftBasketNetwork.
 Then came a magazine GiftBasketBusinessInsider, ebooks, articles, and an opportunity for members of our industry to network in a Facebook group.